-United States Senate Youth Program 2015-16
+United States Senate Youth Program 2016-17

 High school juniors and seniors are eligible to apply for this program.
-The first phase of this program brings two students from each state to Washington, D.C., March 5-12, 2016, to participate in the United States Senate Youth Program (USSYP).
+The first phase of this program brings two students from each state to Washington, D.C., March 4-11, 2017, to participate in the United States Senate Youth Program (USSYP).
 Delegates will be immersed in Washington activities throughout their week-long stay.

-The second phase awards both recipients a college scholarship of $5,000.00.
-The Hearst Foundation requires that to obtain scholarship funds,a student must, within two years after high school graduation, enroll at an accredited U.S. college or university.
-The student is encouraged to include courses in government or related subjects to his or her undergraduate program.
+The second phase awards both recipients a college scholarship of $10,000.00.
+The Hearst Foundation requires that to obtain scholarship funds,a student must participate in the Washington Week program and use the funds within four years of enrollment at an accredited U.S. college or university.
+Students are encouraged to include history, political science, or related subjects in their undergraduate program.

 A letter from the state superintendent, brochure, and application concerning the USSYP and Hearst Scholarship is sent to high schools in August.
 Applications can be obtained from guidance counselors or by choosing the application link in the Quick Links box at right.
 Choose the brochure link for a description of the program and associated rules.
 The deadline to apply is 4:00 p.m., Wednesday, October 5, 2016.
 (Electronic submissions NOT accepted - including facsimiles - application must contain original signatures.)

 More information on this and other programs can be obtained at http://ussenateyouth.org/.
 In Illinois, contact Ms. Sally Veach, Principal Consultant, Illinois State Board of Education, Special Education and Support Services (N-243), 100 North First Street, Springfield, Illinois 62777-0001.